biogeojake/GEOL_590/hmk/hmk_04/hmk_04.md

 To make the axes more descriptive than the data frame column headers, we can write the labels using the `xlab()` and `ylab()` functions.

+Since the x-axis is a color category, it would be most intuitive to color the violin plots according to the color of the layer.
+The `color.palette` object establishes the color codes I decided to use for the violin plots (note: there are only four values specified since the Light Grey category is not represented in the violin plots).
+You can also use `alpha` to adjust the transparency of the object.
+This helps the overlying box plots become more visible.

 This is a good representation of the following data because it shows how sample mass was distributed for each sediment layer color type because